-That day we also had a live Google hangout with youth from all over Ananda, more amazing speakers shared their vision for the future, and we had a successful brainstorming charrette about possible next steps to take action after the retreat.
+That day we also had a live Google hangout (there wasn’t Zoom back then :)) with youth from all over Ananda, more amazing speakers shared their vision for the future, and we had a successful brainstorming charrette about possible next steps to take action after the retreat.

-For me, the most memorable moment of the entire weekend was that day’s Google Hangout.
+For me, the most memorable moment of the entire weekend was that day’s virtual gathering.

-It was the first time we used the online chat successfully with all of us in one place– at the same time!
-We had people sign on virtually from Ananda Laurelwood, Ananda Seattle, the Seattle Permaculture Farm, Ananda Assisi, and Ananda India!
+It was the first time we used the online chat successfully with all of us in one place—at the same time!
+We had people sign on virtually from Ananda Oregon, Ananda Washington, the Ananda Farm Camino Island, Ananda Assisi, and Ananda India!
 Despite some technical difficulties at first, it was still incredible just to be with one another.
 Some of us met each other for the first time, and could finally put to the names we’ve heard before to the right faces.